Tree Cutting Permit: Public Lands

 - high-impact – removal of large tree or multiple trees

-Before submitting your application for a Municipal Tree Permit for tree work on public land, you will need to:
+Before submitting your Public Lands Tree Cutting Permit Application for tree work on public land, you will need to:

 - find a tree contractor from the list provided